20-minute neighbourhoods are all about living locally

-20-minute neighbourhoods are all about ‘living locally’ – giving people the ability to meet most of their daily needs within a 20-minute walk from home, with safe cycling and local transport options.
+20-minute neighbourhoods give people the ability to meet most of their daily needs within a 20-minute walk from home, via safe options for walking and cycling.
 The City of Moonee Valley has placed 20-minute neighbourhoods at the core of their planning process – Yarra can too.

 Neighbourhoods are important because they are where we live, and because they offer multiple benefits.

 Key component of Plan Melbourne